li-bw18/ESM-PVP/README.md

 (1) Preparation

-Unpack the 'data.tar.gz' file in the 'retrain' directory.
+Unpack the 'data.tar.gz' file and create a directory named 'model' in the 'retrain' directory.

 (2) Run